Dementia classification from spontaneous speech using wrapper-based feature selection: Discussion and conclusions

-In this study, LOSO validation yielded significantly better results compared to classification on the separate test dataset.
-However, the test dataset consisted of only 48 patients.
-In future research, it may be possible to increase the dataset size by including a larger group of individuals, which could improve the reliability of the results.
-The DementiaBank database from the TalkBank project contains several corpora, such as the Wisconsin Longitudinal Study (WLS) corpus, which is a large longitudinal dataset \cite{herd2014cohort}.
-The dataset includes the Cookie Theft picture description task (1370 recordings in total) as well as multiple scored linguistic tasks that assess word retrieval speed (verbal fluency), short-term memory, semantic memory, and linguistic reasoning skills.
-Future research could also explore a multimodal approach, where both acoustic and lexical features are utilized.
-In the literature, multimodal methods have generally achieved the highest classification accuracies when classifying the test dataset of the ADReSS benchmark \cite{rohanian2021multi,edwards2020multiscale,pompili2020inesc,koo2020exploiting}.
+Future research could benefit from increasing the dataset size by including a larger group of participants, which may improve the reliability of the results.
+The DementiaBank database from the TalkBank project includes several corpora, such as the Wisconsin Longitudinal Study (WLS) corpus, which is a large longitudinal dataset \cite{herd2014cohort}.
+This dataset contains recordings from the image description task, as well as multiple scored linguistic tasks that assess word retrieval speed (verbal fluency), short-term memory, semantic memory, and linguistic reasoning skills.